ANTARES-PRJ/VCFAnnotator/README.md

 ## Configuration

 The tool uses a YAML configuration file named `config.yaml` to specify the default paths for the database and the destination folder for the annotated VCF files.
 You can modify these paths to suit your needs.
+Please note that the final `/` character must be inserted.

 In the following section, databases needed for annotation should be inserted into their respective lists (databasesTXT, databasesVCF, databasesGFF3) according to the database format.
 The Python code will automatically recognize the quantity and extension, and perform annotation autonomously using the provided databases.